kajtd/Blog-Portfolio/content/articles/tiptap-nuxt.md

 This setup gives us a solid foundation for handling images in our editor.
 In the future, we could expand on this by adding image resizing, alignment options, or even integrating with a cloud storage service for better image management.

-You can also use a JavaScript image editor like Pintura, which allows users to crop images, rotate them, add filters, and more.
+You can also use a JavaScript image editor like <a href="/articles/pintura-images">Pintura</a>, which allows users to crop images, rotate them, add filters, and more.

 ::link-bookmark{url="https://pqina.nl/pintura/" title="Pintura" description="JavaScript image editor"}
 ::